 What Causes Low Email Deliverability?

 Sender Reputation determines your trustworthiness.
-If your reputation is low, your email will most likely be blocked out by the mailing clients or will find their way on the spam folders.
-One of the factors that affect your sender reputation is the spam complaints.
+If your reputation is low, your email will most likely be blocked by the mailing clients or find its way to the spam folders.
+One factor that affects your sender’s reputation is spam complaints.
 The more complaints you get, the lower your reputation gets.
-Your open rate and email bounce rate also affects your reputation.
+Your open rate and email bounce rate also affect your reputation.

-We have further discussed the factors that damage your sender reputation here.
+We have further discussed the factors that damage your sender’s reputation here.

 You may find this reason in almost every guide out there, but that is because it is really that relevant.
 Although a lot of us see this job pretty unlikeable, it is essential to keep a clean mailing list.
 You want to make sure the contacts on your list are active.
 I highly recommend that you do an email segmentation on your mailing list.
 Pick out the inactive ones, put them in a separate list.

-• You Got Caught in a Spam Trapspam trap
+- You Got Caught in a Spam Trap

-Everyone in the email marketing industry knows to pick up contacts from another website, is illegal.
-It has been discussed by the CAN-SPAM Act of 2003.
-And although this is act has been up and running, you still did it—now Mailing Clients are blocking you out.
+Everyone in the email marketing industry knows that picking up contacts from another website is illegal.
+The CAN-SPAM Act of 2003 discussed this.
+Although this act has been up and running, you still did it.
+Mailing Clients are blocking you out now.

-Mailing Clients intentionally plant a trap email to websites, and if you send your mail to the trap email, your IP Address will be flagged as a spammer.
+Mailing Clients intentionally plant trap emails on websites.
+If you send your mail to a trap email, your IP Address will be flagged as a spammer.
 You can no longer send emails to your subscribers.
 This is a sure way to ruin your email deliverability.

 Mailing Clients confirm your identity through Email Authentication.
 If you are not authenticated, the Mailing Clients may not allow your messages to pass through.
 Or they might put up additional filters to decide whether or not your email should be delivered.

-Fortunately, you can still pull your Deliverability Rates up.
+Fortunately, you can still increase your deliverability rates.

 How?